Conditional placeholders

 Fig. 2.
 Opening the Conditional placeholders manager.

-Click above the Placeholders list to create a new conditional placeholder (Fig. 3.).
-Make sure to provide a unique name for the placeholder.
-The program will notify you if you enter a name that is already used by another placeholder, either regular or conditional.
+Click CREATE (Fig. 3.) to create a new conditional placeholder.
+Provide a unique name for the placeholder and click OK.
+The program will notify you if you enter a name that is already used by another placeholder (either regular or conditional).

 Fig. 3.
 Creating a new conditional placeholder.